Who We Are

 A week after the college’s closure announcement, the founders of the Wells Legacy Society retained the highly regarded law firm of Harter, Secrest & Emery and began working with two attorneys to produce a letter addressed to the college’s Board of Trustees, which was delivered on May 28, 2024.

-Subsequently, the WLS has engaged in correspondence with numerous state agencies, elected representatives and government officials, with this letter attached as an introduction to the issues at hand.
+Subsequently, the Wells Legacy Society has engaged in active correspondence with numerous state agencies, elected representatives and government officials, with this letter attached as an introduction to the issues at hand.